MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 9. Once you have completed the contact, select **Save &amp; Close**.

     **IMPORTANT:** Because of the address, the system duplicate detection settings will trigger.
-When you get the duplicate record dialogue, select **Ignore and save**.
+When you get the duplicate record dialog, select **Ignore and save**.

 **Task 2: Create Fargo segment**